-The remaining injury and death variables have traditionally been obtained from death certificates.
+The remaining injury and death variables have traditionally been obtained from DCs.
 Beginning in 2013, these variables may be abstracted from any source when appropriate.
-While death certificates can continue to be used to collect these variables, the best sources for each variable may vary across states.
+While DCscan continue to be used to collect these variables, the best sources for each variable may vary across states.